TedJunny/TedJunny/README.md

 Hello, I'm a developer interested in Backend and developing your life.

-- 💻 I worked as a software developer with Unity
+- 💻 I started my career as a app client developer with Unity
-- 🌱 I'm currently working as backend developer with TypeScript
+- 🌱 I'm currently working as a backend developer

 <br>